 An anaphylactic reaction can be traumatic for the student and others witnessing the reaction.
-In the event of an anaphylactic reaction, students and staff may benefit from post-incident counselling, provided, for Surfside Primary, by the school nurse, guidance officer, student welfare coordinator or school psychologist.
+In the event of an anaphylactic reaction, students and staff may benefit from post-incident counselling, provided, for Surfside Primary, by the student welfare coordinator or school psychologist.
 It is important to be aware that some students with anaphylaxis may not wish to be singled out or seen to be treated differently.